 5. Apply slow-release fertilizers

 Fast-release fertilizers are cheap and release all nutrients faster.
-Since most fast-release fertilizers have a high salt content, the salts are usually easily leached deep into the soil, a more considerable percentage not being used by the turf for growth.
+Since most fast-release fertilizers have a high salt content, the salts are usually easily leached deep into the soil, with a more considerable percentage not being used by the turf for growth.

 Conversely, slow-release fertilizers release all nutrients to the plant slowly and aren’t easily leached away.
 This makes the grass absorb and utilize all the nutrients supplied.
-When the grass gets the nutrients it needs for growth; it will grow healthier, deeper roots.
+When the grass gets the nutrients it needs for growth, it will grow healthier, deeper roots.

 Instead of applying fast-release fertilizers, add slow-release fertilizers for maximum use, thereby growing deeper, stronger roots.